 In December, 2006, Judge Brock was appointed by the Governor to a vacancy on the Clermont County Municipal Court bench.
 He was elected to the balance of the unexpired term in 2007, and was re-elected in 2011.
 He served as the administrative and presiding judge of Clermont County Municipal Court from 2010 – 2015.
 Judge Brock was elected to the Common Pleas bench in 2016, for a term beginning in 2017.
 Judge Brock is a member of the Clermont County Bar Association, the Ohio State Bar Association, the Ohio Judicial College, and the Ohio Common Pleas Judges Association.

 Judge Brock has been active in the community for years.
 He served as a member of the Clermont County Criminal Justice Coordinating Council as both a prosecutor and a Judge.
 He currently chairs the committee.
 He was a certified legal instructor at the U.C.
 Clermont Police Academy from 2002 to 2007.
 He served first as a legal advisor, then as a judge in the Ohio High School Mock Trial competition for years.
 He is a member of J.B.
 Covert Lodge #437 F & A.M.
 He coached girls soccer, and boys basketball and baseball.

-Judge Brock has been happily married for twenty-six years.
+Judge Brock has been happily married for thirty years.
 He has two children.